NYC DOT has launched an interactive map for a selection of agency projects.

-Valet Bike Parking Pilot - presented to Brooklyn CB 4 in February 2018 (pdf)
+Valet Bike Parking Pilot - presented to Brooklyn Community Board 4 in February 2018 (pdf)

 Gateways to Chinatown

-Gateways to Chinatown, a DOT collaboration with the Chinatown Partnership and Van Alen Institute, is an initiative seeking innovative proposals to plan, design and construct a symbolic and functional landmark at the nexus of Manhattan’s Chinatown and the southern entrance to Little Italy’s historic Mulberry and Mott Streets.
+Gateways to Chinatown, a NYC DOT collaboration with the Chinatown Partnership and Van Alen Institute, is an initiative seeking innovative proposals to plan, design and construct a symbolic and functional landmark at the nexus of Manhattan’s Chinatown and the southern entrance to Little Italy’s historic Mulberry and Mott Streets.
 The project will provide a new marker for Chinatown, Little Italy, and the surrounding neighborhoods in Lower Manhattan at the triangle bounded by Canal, Baxter and Walker Streets to engender pride of place, foster connectivity and cultural and social identity, and stimulate economic development.
 Straddling art and architecture, symbolism and function, the new structure and public space aims to become a vibrant place of exchange at the center of one of New York City’s most dynamic and historically-rich areas.
-DOT released the Request for Proposals (RFP) April 18, 2017, and submissions are due June 19, 2017.
-An optional pre-proposal conference will be held at NYC DOT on May 9th at 1:00pm.
-For more information and a link to the RFP, visit gatewaysto.chinatown.nyc.
+For more information visit gatewaysto.chinatown.nyc.

 See a one-page project description on the Gateways to Chinatown (pdf)Gateways to Chinatown project (pdf)